I started working professionally in 2014 after graduating with my Master’s degree in Economics.

 Tracking your habits is a great way to keep yourself accountable to your professional goals.

-I use Notion to track my habits and put together a free habit tracker template.
+I track my habits with Notion and put together a free habit tracker Notion template.

 But you don’t have to use Notion.
 In fact, the specific tool doesn’t matter.

 The best tool is the one that gets the job done.
 Some people find it motivating to buy a really nice journal because they love the feel of writing in it.

 Just don’t spend hours researching tools.
 That’s a great way to spin your wheels and not actually get something done.

 Here are some of the habits I track:

 - Reading books

 You can track any habit, and your habits can be anything that you feel will improve your quality of life.